openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Partly

-A *rethrowing function* is a function that accepts a *throwing function* as a parameter and is marked with the keyword ``rethrows``.
+A *rethrowing function* is a function that accepts a *throwing function* as a parameter, and is marked with the keyword ``rethrows``.

-The body of such function must not contain any ``throw`` statements that are not handled by ``try`` statements within that body.
+The body of such function must not contain any ``throw`` statement that is not handled by a ``try`` statement within that body.
 A function with unhandled ``throw`` statements must be marked with the keyword ``throws`` but not ``rethrows``.